ptoninato/first-timers/README.md

 ## Patrick T.
 - I'm a coder looking to get some more experience
-- I enjoy reading and bowling.
+- I enjoy reading, running, bowling.

 ### Example Profile
 - I'm an example that you can copy, if you want :)